waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The program "update_database" reads its input from STDINPUT (the terminal) expecting uncommpressed XML text format.
 The "--flush-size" controls the amount of memory the progam uses.
-I set that to 8 with my 16GB ram in my machine.
+I set that to 8 with my 16GB ram in my machine, set this to 4 or 2 if you have less than 16 GB of memory.
 The "--compression-method" and "--map-compression-method" are to compress the produced database in separate parts?!
 This may yield samller database but there will always be compression and decompression!
 I set compression to "no", feel free to change this.

-To use "updateDB.sh" script:
+To use "initial_op_db.sh" script:

- * Make sure that the script is executable: (chmod +x {path}/updateDB.sh).
+ * Make sure that the script is executable: (chmod +x {path}/initial_op_db.sh).
  * You may want to use lower / higher number for "flush-size".
 Use 4 if your ram < 16 GB.

 The script assumes that you installed my overpassAPI using my SlackBuild script and